Blue Earth, Minnesota: In popular culture

-The Minnesota-based alt-country band The Jayhawks titled their second album Blue Earth (1989).
-The opening lines of the album's second track, “She’s Not Alone Anymore,” make direct reference to the town: “Hitchhiked back from Blue Earth / She’s not alone anymore.”

-In her memoir, The Daughter of the Queen of Sheba (Penguin, 1998), Jacki Lyden mentions how she was captivated by the town's name: “I thought we could stay like this forever…reading the boxcars emblazoned with the words Soo Line and Blue Earth Minnesota.
-Blue Earth Minnesota.
-I’d never heard of anyplace so beautiful.”
+Blue Earth is mentioned in The Jayhawks song "She's Not Alone Anymore," from the 1989 album Blue Earth, in which the narrator says they "hitchhiked back from Blue Earth."

 Blue Earth, Minnesota, was mentioned in CNN's "That's Random" segment of the network's CNN10 production which aired on November 29, 2017.

 Petoskey's Sports Bar, a Midwest-themed bar in Seattle, Washington, features a vegetable pizza on their menu named after Blue Earth, Minnesota, because of the town's association with agriculture and the Jolly Green Giant.

 A former funeral home in the town was featured on HGTV's Ugliest House in America special event on January 3, 2022.

+The Jolly Green Giant was featured in promotions for Season 45 of Survivor (American TV series) on CBS.
+The Giant wore a giant red "Buff" bandana in the weeks leading up to the season premiere, similar to what contestants wear on the show.